68095 entered traffic as NBR 42 in 1887 following being built at Cowlairs Works in Springburn, Glasgow.

 This museum closed in 1992 and the locomotive was purchased by the Scottish Railway Preservation Society (SRPS) with the aid of a grant from the National Fund for Acquisitions.

 It has remained on static display at Bo’ness since then.
+There are no plans to restore it to steam.

 |Home Base||Current Status||Owner|